Open-I-Beam/ceph-hands-on-lab/README.md

 ==========================================
 0. Interested in the slideshow?
 [Check out here](http://kmarc11.github.io/ibm-ceph-handson/)!

-1. Go to the OpenStack dashboard for you personalized environment:
+1. Go to the OpenStack dashboard for you personalized environment.
+Login using the username/password what you get from the instructors.

     [Dashboard](http://ceph-hol.open-test.ibmcloud.com/horizon/)